Year 4 2023 - 2024

-By the end of year, children should be able to read with increasing fluency and intonation.
+By the end of the year, children should be able to read with increasing fluency and intonation.
 This year pupils will conrinue focussing on Reciprocal Reading strategies which include predicting, clarifying, summarising, and questioning.
 This will help develop comprehension and inference skills as well as enhancing their vocabulary; they will increase their depth and knowledge of a range of literature, both fiction and non-fiction.

 Children’s writing will become increasingly interesting and imaginative, displaying a firm grasp of varied sentences, punctuation and grammar.
 We will work particularly on extending children’s skills as writers by developing imagination, encouraging the use of a wide range of vocabulary and applying genre appropriate structures.
 We expect all handwriting to be legible and joined with children able to write with increasing speed.
 Spelling of common words should be accurate.
 They should be able to use phonics knowledge and apply appropriate topic related words and spellings from the Year 3/4 spelling list.

 In Maths, children will work to become fluent with concepts and apply skills to reasoning and problem-solving challenges.
-In Year 4, we expect children to be able to read, write and order numbers beyond 1000, having a firm understanding of place value.
-We expect children to know by heart their times tables up to 12 times tables, and the related division facts.
-Children should be able to use all four calculations to solve problems up to and beyond 4 digit numbers, using formal written methods.
-They must be able to use and apply their knowledge in other situations.
-They will apply these skills throughout measures, shape and space concepts.
+In Year 4, we expect children to be able to read, write and order numbers up to 10,000, with a firm understanding of place value.
+They should know all their times tables up to 12 x 12, and the related division facts.
+Children should be able to use all four calculations to solve problems up to and beyond 4-digit numbers, using formal written methods.
+They will apply these skills throughout measures, shape, and space concepts.